What’s Up, Hungry People!

 - Testing the Set: To test if the jelly is set, put a teaspoon of jelly on a chilled plate.
 If it wrinkles when pushed, it’s ready to jar.

 Alright, Hungry People, after all the slicing, dicing, boiling, and toiling, we’ve got homemade strawberry jelly that could practically make bread jump out of the toaster in excitement.
 Whether you slather it on a slice or drizzle it over dessert, this jelly is a testament to the magic that happens when strawberries and sugar dance together in a pot.
 Don’t let those strawberries intimidate you at the market—snatch them up and march them straight to the stovetop.

 With this recipe, you’re not just preserving berries; you’re bottling up sunshine for a rainy day.
 And if you’re feeling brave, remember the habanero variant; it’s not for the faint of heart but is sure to ignite a fire in your belly.
 Enjoy, and happy canning!

 What is your favorite kind of jelly or jam to make at home?
 Let me know in the comments below!

 Homemade Strawberry Jelly

-- Place the jars in a large pot filled with enough water to cover the jars with 1-2 inches of water.
-Bring the water to a boil and leave the jars for about forty five minutes or until the tops of the jars are tight and do not 'pop' when pushed on.
+- Prepare a water bath in a large pot, adding enough water to cover the jars by 1-2 inches.
+Bring the water to a boil, then process the jars for about forty-five minutes or until the seal is formed, indicated by the lid not 'popping' when pressed in the center.